 With the growing convergence of information technology with social systems, the role that social sciences play in the development of technology and business solutions is also increasing.
 Symmetrically, the role that information technology plays in addressing social problems is also increasing.
 The value proposition of this program, therefore, is this complementarity.
-That is, students interested in pursuing Computer Science can do Computer Science better with a training in Social Sciences; and at the same time, students interested in Social Sciences can do Social Sciences better with a good training in Computer Science.
+That is, students interested in pursuing Computer Science can do Computer Science better with a training in Social Sciences; and at the same time, students interested in Social Sciences can do Social Sciences.